ngohongs/super-mario-astar/README.md

       - `slim` - which is an improved version of the original forward model
       - `bin` - which is an experimental model that isn't finished

+### Experiment results

+Some of the experiment results (those that could be reasonably uploaded) are present in the ` Experiment-Results` folder.

 ### Interesting entry points

 - `src/mff/HumanPlaytesting.java`, which allows you to play any level you want manually.